 Year 3 (or Year 4 of the sandwich course) enables you to specialise in animal behaviour and includes a laboratory or field-based research project.
 You will also have an opportunity to attend an overseas residential field course.
 Typical areas of study may include cognition and behaviour, conservation of biodiversity and wildlife biology.

-The unit looks at the classification, evolution, key characteristics and aspects of the ecology and behaviour of groups such as birds, mammals and insects and allow you to specialise in a particular group according to your interests.
+This unit will look at the key elements of the basic taxonomy, biology, ecology and behaviour of groups such as birds, mammals and insects.

 Each programme of study that we offer undergoes an annual review to ensure an up-to-date curriculum supported by the latest online learning technology.
 In addition, we undertake a major review of the programme, normally at 6-yearly intervals, but this can take place at a more frequent interval where required.
 Applicants should note that the programme currently provided may be subject to change as a result of the review process.
 We only make changes where we consider it necessary to do so or where we feel that certain changes are in the best interests of students and to enhance the quality of provision.
 Occasionally, we have to make changes for reasons outside our control.
 Where there are changes which may materially affect the current programme content and/or structure, offer holders will be informed.